Toxicity (album): Music, writing, and recording

 "Going into it, I knew Serj wanted to sing more, so I guess that was a kind of a progression and an evolution for the band.
 I wanted to do all that, yet not lose the heaviness of the band and I guess the hard, punk, metal aspect.
 You could lose that sometimes when you get a little too eclectic.
 So we were just trying to balance that fine line and not lose the fans."

 — Daron Malakian, speaking about Toxicitys sound.

 Primarily considered an alternative metal and nu metal album, Toxicity has also been described as thrash metal, art metal, hard rock, progressive metal, and heavy metal.
-Toxicity features elements of multiple genres of music: folk, progressive rock, jazz, hip hop, Middle Eastern music, and Greek music.
+Toxicity features elements of multiple genres of music: folk, progressive rock, jazz, hip-hop, Middle Eastern music, and Greek music.
 Guitarist Daron Malakian said that he "wanted to add a bit more harmony for" himself "in the songs and that required tastefully mixing in some softer guitars between the really heavy parts".
 Malakian also cited the Beatles as an influence on Toxicity.
 Sounds of instruments other than drums, vocals, electric guitar and bass guitar, such as sitar, banjo, keyboards and piano, are also featured on Toxicity.
 The majority of the album's music was written in the tuning of drop C.

 System of a Down recorded over thirty songs during the recording of Toxicity but narrowed the number of songs on the album to fourteen.
 Several of these recorded songs that didn't make it onto Toxicity were re-recorded for System of a Down's next studio album Steal This Album!, an album released in 2002.
 Toxicity was recorded at Cello Studios in Hollywood, California, mixed at Enterprise Studios in Burbank, California, and mastered at Oasis Mastering in Studio City, California.
 According to bassist Shavo Odadjian, the song "Chop Suey!" is "about drug addiction, but [System of a Down took] something really serious and made it a little quacky".
 Vocalist Serj Tankian compared the song to Guns N' Roses' "Mr. Brownstone".
 "Prison Song" is about mass incarceration.
 Serj Tankian said: "It's about the unfairness of mandatory minimum sentences and how there are about 2,000,000 Americans in jail, and a lot of them are in there for marijuana possession and things of that sort. [...]
 Instead of rehabilitating men who have drug problems, they're throwing them in prison.
 That's not really solving anything."
 Tankian said that "Prison Song" also addresses "how drug money is used to rig elections in other countries by the CIA".
-"Needles" is about drug addiction, compairing drugs to a tapeworm in the chorus "Bounce" is about group sex.
+"Needles" is about drug addiction, comparing drugs to a tapeworm in the chorus "Bounce" is about group sex.
 "Psycho" is about groupies.
 "ATWA" (an acronym for "Air, Trees, Water, Animals") is about Charles Manson's beliefs on the environment.
 Malakian has said that "[Manson is] in jail for the wrong reasons.
 I think he had an unfair trial".
 "Deer Dance" is about the protests surrounding the 2000 Democratic National Convention.